The purpose of this Information Note

 - Copies of your bundle of evidence are required to be lodged (sent) to the Home Office and Tribunal, as soon as possible, but usually no later than 7 days before the full hearing.
 The date of the full hearing is set by the Tribunal and is therefore out of our control.

-As you will see the above timeframes are short and in order to achieve the timelines we need your full co-operation, and the co-operation of any third parties whom you engage to provide evidence or assistance.
+As you will see the above timeframes are short and in order to meet the deadlines we need your full co-operation, and the co-operation of any third parties whom you engage to provide evidence and/or assistance.

 We have no control over how long the Tribunal will take to make a decision on your appeal.
 The Tribunal will not usually make a decision at the end of your full hearing, and can take between 1 week and 6 months (if not more) to issue a written decision, even if an oral decision is made at the end of your full hearing.